getkyo/kyo/README.md

 val b: Fiber[Int] < IOs =
   Fibers.run(IOs.runLazy(a))

-// The 'runBlocking' method accepts
+// The 'runAndBlock' method accepts
 // arbitrary pending effects but relies
 // on thread blocking.
 val c: Int < IOs =
-  Fibers.runBlocking(a)
+  Fibers.runAndBlock(a)
 ```

 > Note: Handling the `Fibers` effect doesn't break referential transparency as with `IOs` but its usage is not trivial due to the limitations of the pending effects, especially `IOs`.
 Prefer `KyoApp` instead.